 To perform the comparison, I’ll be using GIMP 2.10.18 and Photoshop CC 2020, which are both the latest versions of their respective software (at the time this content was created).

-I’ll start this article with an introduction to Photoshop and GIMP, and we’ll follow that with the strengths and weaknesses of both programs.
-I’ll by no means be covering all the features found in both programs as that would make this article excessively long.
+I’ll start this article with an introduction to Photoshop and GIMP, and will follow that with the strengths and weaknesses of both programs.
+Note that I’ll by no means be covering all the features found in both programs as that would make this article excessively long.
 Let’s start with an introduction to the two programs.

-On the other hand GIMP, or the GNU Image Manipulation Program, has paralleled Photoshop since its inception back in 1996.
-Originally founded by a couple of college students at UC Berkley as a viable photo editing program for Linux operating systems, this free software has evolved through community-based development to be by far the best FREE Photoshop alternative on the planet.
+On the other hand, GIMP, or the GNU Image Manipulation Program, has paralleled Photoshop since its inception back in 1996.
+Originally founded by a couple of college students at UC Berkley as a viable photo editing alternative for Linux operating systems, this free software has evolved through community-based development to be by far the best FREE Photoshop alternative on the planet.

 Photoshop’s strengths start with its world-class team of developers and software engineers.
 As the “Golden Goose” of a multi-billion-dollar company, Photoshop essentially has an endless supply of talent and resources to maintain and develop the program.

 As a result, the program is constantly innovating with new features, improved performance, and cross-platform functionality.

 Photoshop is undoubtedly a very complex program with multiple integrations that work seamlessly, such as the built-in RAW processing interface “Camera Raw,” smart objects for creating interactive design assets, and Creative Cloud app integrations for bringing in compositions from other Adobe apps like Lightroom or Illustrator.

 Additionally, Photoshop has integrated tutorials into its home screen to help beginners learn the program, as well as Adobe Stock templates to create quick projects.
 Of course, you’ll need a Creative Cloud plan that includes Adobe Stock in order to access stock templates or photos.